10 Fun Facts About The Lymphatic System | Vital Body Secrets

 Spleen functions extend beyond simple filtration:

-The spleen’s multitasking underscores why splenectomy patients require vaccinations against specific bacterial infections due to increased vulnerability post-removal.
+The spleen’s multitasking underscores why splenectomy patients require medical guidance and vaccines against specific bacterial infections due to increased vulnerability after removal.

 A Quick Comparison Table Of Key Lymphatic Components And Their Functions